President’s Teaching Award

 - Act as advocates for excellence in teaching internally and externally to U of T

-Academy members may be invited to participate in a range of University events, including addressing Convocation, delivering public lectures, participating in conferences and new faculty orientations, or facilitating teaching and learning workshops.
+Academy members may be invited to participate in a range of University events including addressing Convocation, delivering public lectures, participating in conferences and new faculty orientations, or facilitating teaching and learning workshops.
 The establishment of the Teaching Academy has created a valuable community of educators who provide ongoing leadership, advice and support to division, department, and central initiatives, as well as University administration.

 Eligibility

 The PTA is open to any appointed faculty member – tenure stream, teaching stream or clinical faculty – at the University who demonstrate an ongoing commitment to teaching excellence as well as educational leadership at the institutional level or beyond.
-For this reason, faculty who are pre-promotion are not eligible.
+For this reason, faculty who are pre-promotion are ineligible.
 Please note this is not an end-of-career award – while nominations of senior faculty are most welcome, this award carries an expectation of active ongoing involvement with the Teaching Academy and is therefore not well-suited to faculty nearing or entering retirement.

 For information on other awards more suitable for early career faculty, such as the Early Career Teaching Award, please see the Awards and Funding page on the website of the Vice-President & Provost.